Maren is a fixer-upper of "TLC Needed" houses. She explains DIY methods simply to homeowners who are not in the construction trades.

 I had read that even common packaging bubble wrap will perform heat insulating, so I gathered up what I had in the house.
 I figured that those pieces would be easier to stuff into small spaces.
 So, I shoved them towards the back, exterior wall which I could not reach.
 Then, I used a broom handle to further shove them into place.

-After that, I used my tape measure to roughly estimate the length pieces of roll insulation to be place around each tub end.
-Then, I cut those lengths with my utility knife and place them inside.
-The broom stick was again used to help push and position insulation.
+After that, I used my tape measure to roughly estimate the length pieces of roll insulation to be placed around each tub end.
+Then, wearing protective gloves, I cut those lengths with my utility knife and place them inside.
+The broomstick was again used to help push and position insulation.

 I used rolls because this was a DIY project.
-Faced insulation (it has paper on one side) is NOT needed, but you can see from my photos that this is what I used.
+Faced insulation (it has paper on one side) is not needed, but you can see from my photos that this is what I used.
 The reason is that my local big box hardware stores do not carry much unfaced insulation.
 Another option for people who have the correct equipment is blow-in insulation.
-That was beyond my experience at that time and, in my unschooled mind, too dangerous for me to attempt.
+That was beyond my experience at that time.

 For me, cardboard, plywood and white duct tape are holding the air inside the two walls I opened.
 That is because more work is scheduled for the bathroom closet and for the adjoining bedroom.
 However, if you are completely done working on the areas you needed to open, do what you wish to close the wall holes.

-The next tub bath is going to rock!
+Now that you've properly insulated your tub, your next bath is going to rock!